 You automatically qualify if you:

-- receive the Personal Independence Payment Mobility Component, and your “moving around” score is 8 points or more
+- receive the Personal Independence Payment (PIP) Mobility Component, and your “moving around” score is 8 points or more

 - get the higher rate of the mobility component of Disability Living Allowance (Attendance Allowance and Personal Carer’s Allowance do not form part of our automatic entitlement criteria)